tebl/BulkyMIDI-32/BulkyMIDI-32 Extras/README.md

 ![Build 002](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_002.jpg)

 Here we've started by soldering all of the resistors, ensuring that we're using the correct values in each position.
-The single 1n4148 diode has also been installed, pay particular attention so that the black band of the components match up with the markings on the PCB footprint.
+The single 1n4148 diode has also been installed, pay particular attention so that the black band - it need to match the markings on the PCB footprint.

 ![Build 003](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_003.jpg)

 Sockets should be installed for the two ICs needed for the complete unit - you could probably manage without them if you know that you'll only be using known good parts.
 However, they're cheap and you could probably afford to not be quite so *cheap*!
 Match the indent on the socket with that on the footprints.
+I recommend tacking opposing corners into place, then reheat the pins and push the socket flush against the board.

 ![Build 004](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_004.jpg)

 We've also gone ahead and installed our non-polarized capacitors, for the most part these will simply be 100nF (component marked *104*) decoupling caps added to ensure that the ICs function as intended and no values will be printed for them on the PCB.
-The two capacitors below the crystal are different however, these are marked on the board as 10pF (component will be marked either *100* or simply *10*).
+Three of the capacitors are different however, the two directly below the crystal are are marked on the board as 10pF (component itself will be marked either *100* or simply *10*).
+The last one is the 10nF capacitor on the bottom-right (these should be marked *103*).

+Not shown in any of the pictures because I forgot to install it until later, is the single transistor at Q1.
+If you're lucky you can get transistors with pre-bent legs to match the footprint directly, but as the regular kind costs around a tenth of these we can simply bend the legs slightly outward by ourselves.
+The entire reason I'm doing it this way is that I prefer soldering with a larger tip so I use a wider footprint to avoid accidentally shorting the legs.
+Match the flat side of the transistor to that of the footprint.

 ## 1.2> Install LEDs
 Somehow I managed the rather impressive task of coming up with a rather strange way of mounting the LEDs, requiring me to write a separate chapter on the things.
-Anyway, the idea was to have the LEDs facing forwards (there are three of them in the later designs) and so the leads need to be bent so that the back of the LED sit flush against the PCB.
+Anyway, the idea was to have the LEDs facing forwards (there are three of them in the later designs) and the leads will need to be bent so that the rear of the LED sit flush against the edge of the PCB.

 ![Build 010](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_extras_010.jpg)